Trump says US shouldn't intervene in Syria as opposition forces gain ground

 Syrian opposition activists and regional officials have nonetheless been watching closely for any indication from both the Biden administration and the incoming Trump administration on how the U.S. would handle the sudden rebel advances against Assad.

-Also Saturday, the United Nations' special envoy for Syria called for urgent talks in Geneva to ensure an “orderly political transition” in Syria.
+The United Nations' special envoy for Syria called Saturday for urgent talks in Geneva to ensure an “orderly political transition” in Syria.

 In his post, Trump said Russia “is so tied up in Ukraine” that it “seems incapable of stopping this literal march through Syria, a country they have protected for years.”
 He said rebels could possibly force Assad from power.

-The president-elect also condemned the overall U.S. handling of what is a 13-year war in Syria, but spoke favorably of the routing of Assad and Russian forces.
+The president-elect condemned the overall U.S. handling of the war, but said the routing of Assad and Russian forces might be for the best.

 “Syria is a mess, but is not our friend, & THE UNITED STATES SHOULD HAVE NOTHING TO DO WITH IT.
 THIS IS NOT OUR FIGHT.
 LET IT PLAY OUT.
 DO NOT GET INVOLVED!” he wrote in Saturday's post.